sahilrajput03/sahilrajput03/README.md

 ## Fast reading

 **[Shift Reader](https://chrome.google.com/webstore/detail/shiftreader-speed-read-th/clcbpepidaphghjahkionjhffkolcpek/related?hl=en)**: An amazing fast text reader tool as chrome extension.

-ALL YOU NEED TO DO IS: select some text and select ***Read selection in ShiftReader*** in the menu.
+ALL YOU NEED TO DO IS:

+- Select some text and select ***Read selection in ShiftReader*** in the menu.
+- OR you may click on the blue square box icon on in the extension to activate it.

 other tools if you wanna try: